RevoU-FSSE-2/week-2-SuryaFtr/README.md

 # Banana Dish Recipe Website - Banana Chef

-This website is about recipes for how to make banana dishes, which are accompanied by a video tutorial demo recipe for making banana dishes.
+The content of this website, is to show a recipes for how to make banana dishes, which are accompanied by a video tutorial demo recipe for making banana dishes.

 ##  The language used on this website